Frequently asked questions

 I am a student.
 Do I get a discount?

-Yes, as a student you get a discount.
-You can read more about this on our ticket information page .
-Do bring your student ID to prove you are actually a student.
+Yes, as a student you get a 5 euro discount.
+You can read more about this on our ticket information page.
+Please bring your student card to prove that you are actually a student.

-Maybe.
-You can find more info on our group booking page.
-To qualify for this, please book in advance and indicate that you want to take advantage of the group discount.
+That depends on the size of the group.
+More information can be found on our group reservation page.
+To qualify for this, you can book in advance and indicate that you want to use the group discount.

 Accessibility